ironhack-labs/lab-passport-roles/README.md

 ## Instructions

-You are provided an Ironlauncher with the full auth system implemented: routes and views both for signup, login and logout.
+You are provided an Ironlauncher with the full auth system implemented: setup, routes and views both for signup, login and logout.
 Check them out before starting!